About Us

 Katherine has more than 20 years of experience teaching English to speakers of other languages.
 That, in addition to living in the Middle East and Africa, has given her a strong background in interacting with different cultures and peoples.
 She believes strongly that food and nutrition insecurity are significant obstacles to peace and well-being for hundreds of millions of people.
 Her goal is to collaborate and journey with others to tackle socio-environmental problems, especially at the intersection of WASH, nutrition and agroecology.
 Katherine has a Master of Arts in Teaching English as a Foreign Language & Intercultural Studies, a Master of Sustainable Peacebuilding and an Interprofessional Graduate Certificate in Public and Population Health.
 She is a Master Gardener Volunteer, a member of the Nature in the City Working Group of the Milwaukee City-County Task Force on Climate and Economic Equity, the vice chair of the City of Wauwatosa Sustainability Committee, and a board member of Friends for Health in Haiti.

-<span class="name">Michael A. Smith</span> <span class="position">Lead Instructor, SF Bay Area AFFP Cohorts</span>
+Picture of <span class="name">Michael A. Smith</span> <span class="position">Lead Instructor, SF Bay Area AFFP Cohorts</span>

 Michael A. Smith Lead Instructor, SF Bay Area AFFP Cohorts